International StudentsClaim your financial aid

 Northwestern values the cultural contribution that international students bring to our learning community.
 We realize that U.S. higher education is expensive, so we offer additional aid to support your enrollment at NWC.
 A CSS Profile is required for international students to claim Northwestern College financial aid beyond academic and participation scholarships.

 Donor Scholarships Some scholarships funded by donors for students with particular qualifications are also awarded to international students based on their application information and CSS Profile.
+Northwestern College needs to receive your CSS Profile by Feb.
+15 in order to consider you for a Donor Scholarship.

 IMPORTANT NOTICE: If you don't wish to be considered for an International Grant and/or donor scholarship, notify the intercultural development office ( email@example.com) that you don't intend to file a CSS Profile and that you would like to receive your Financial Certification directly.
 Your Financial Certification will summarize your estimated expenses and list any academic or activity scholarships for which you qualify.